Updated: January 10, 2023

 The adjustment of status interview is an exciting and significant step in obtaining lawful permanent residence status.
-The stakes are high and the interview can be overwhelming for applicants, so it’s important to make sure you understand what’s going on and how to properly prepare.
-Follow the steps in this guide, and you should be just fine.
-Good luck!
+Feeling nervous about the interview is normal!
+The interview can feel overwhelming for applicants, so it’s important to make sure you understand what the interview entails and how to properly prepare.

-The interview is a normal part of the process.
-USCIS just wants to verify that all the information in your application is correct, that your marriage or relationship is real, and wants to give you one last chance to update any information before the final submission.
+The interview is a normal part of the green card application process, especially for marriage-based applications.
+USCIS’ primary aims for the interview are to verify that all the information in your application is correct, confirm that your marriage relationship is genuine, identify any risk of fraud, and give you one last chance to update any information before the final adjudication of your application.

 This is a step to look forward to because it is one of the last steps in the adjustment of status process and means you are one step closer to becoming a permanent resident of the United States.